RVirmoors/fred-arditti/README.md

 All modules have 2 inputs (to be treated separately) or 4 inputs (to be added together), depending on their function.
 All transform module haves one output.

+If needed, you can add more instances of an effect by creating e.g. [bpatcher freeze @args 2] etc.

 Routing is done via messages containing source-amplitude pairs.
 For example, the following set of messages sends the violins to the Transform module, its output is sent to Freeze, which ends in Output 1.

 ![Routing messages](/readme/routing.PNG)

-These messages are to be sent via Antescofo, as part of the electronic score.
+These kinds of messages are to be sent by Antescofo, as part of the electronic score.

 ## Output section